After a Fight: How to Reconnect and Repair

 Repair Work Builds Stronger Relationships

-Repair work after a fight is not a sign of weakness.
-It demonstrates courage, self-awareness, and care.
-By acknowledging your part, communicating clearly, and practicing self-compassion, you restore trust and deepen connection.
+Repair after a fight takes courage and self-awareness..
+By acknowledging your part, communicating clearly, and practicing self-compassion, you create the conditions for trust to be restored and connection to deepen.

 Even small acts like listening attentively, offering a sincere apology, or expressing appreciation can have a profound impact.
 Over time, repair practices make relationships more resilient and satisfying.